 Having discussed the Long-Term Servicing Channel (LTSC) and Semi-Annual Channel (SAC) model which is considered the default servicing channel for Windows 10 devices.
 See the following link for more information. https://techdirectarchive.com/2020/02/02/long-term-servicing-branch-semi-annual-channel/

-With the introduction of Windows 10, Microsoft adopted an entirely nee servicing model referred to as Windows as a Service (SaaS), thereby resulting in us having the “feature Update” and the “quality Update“.
+With the introduction of Windows 10, Microsoft adopted an entirely need servicing model referred to as Windows as a Service (SaaS), thereby resulting in us having the “feature Update” and the “quality Update“.

-First, lets us define and differentiate both terms mean.
+First, lets us define and differentiate what both terms mean.

 1: Feature Updates: In this scenario, Microsoft will package new features updates that can be deployed using the existing management tools.
 This will be deployed two (2) times annually (Spring and fall), i.e, March and Septemeber respectively instead of the traditional approach of 3-5 years.
 Technically, Feature updates are new versions of Windows 10 and are larger in size than quality updates.